orsinium-labs/enum/README.md

 ## 🤔 QnA

-1. **What happens when enums are added in Go itself?** I'll keep it alive until someone uses it but I expect the project popularity to quickly die out when there is a native language support for enums.
+1. **What happens when enums are added in Go itself?** I'll keep it alive until someone uses it but I expect the project popularity to quickly die out when there is native language support for enums.
 When you can mess with the compiler itself, you can do more.
-For example, this package can't provide exhaustiveness check for switch statements using enums (maybe only by implementing a linter) but proper language-level enums would most likely have it.
+For example, this package can't provide an exhaustiveness check for switch statements using enums (maybe only by implementing a linter) but proper language-level enums would most likely have it.
 1. **Is it reliable?** Yes, pretty much.
 It has good tests but most importantly it's a small project with just a bit of the actual code that is hard to mess up.
-1. **Is it maintained?** The project is pretty-much feature-complete, so there is nothing for me to commit and release daily.
+1. **Is it maintained?** The project is pretty much feature-complete, so there is nothing for me to commit and release daily.
 However, I accept contributions (see below).
 1. **What if I found a bug?** Fork the project, fix the bug, write some tests, and open a Pull Request.
 I usually merge and release any contributions within a day.